-Indigenous Education Foundation (IEF) is pleased to announce a new partnership with Yarn Bark to promote education equity for Aboriginal and Torres Strait Islander Indigenous communities.
+Indigenous Education Foundation (IEF) is pleased to announce a new partnership with Yarn Bark to promote Indigenous-led cultural education for Aboriginal and Torres Strait Islander communities.

 Yarn Bark create opportunities for all people living in Australia to develop meaningful connections and understandings to First Nations Cultural knowledge and ways of life.
 Photo: Yarn Bark